Cremorne (Vic.)

 AreaSearch analysis of residential development drivers sees Cremorne recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This suggests that new construction is meeting or exceeding demand, providing more housing options and potentially driving population growth beyond current projections.
-The average expected construction cost of new dwellings is $1,035,000, indicating developers are targeting the premium market segment.
-In FY-26, Cremorne has recorded $136.3 million in commercial development approvals, reflecting strong local business investment.
-Compared to Greater Melbourne, Cremorne has seen 39.0% more development per person over the past five years, maintaining good buyer choice while supporting existing property values.
+The average construction value of new properties was $1,035,000, suggesting developers targeted the premium market segment with higher-end properties.
+This financial year, Cremorne recorded $136.3 million in commercial development approvals, reflecting robust local business investment.
+Compared to Greater Melbourne, Cremorne's construction levels were 39.0% above the regional average per person over the past five years, maintaining good buyer choice while supporting existing property values.
+New building activity predominantly comprised townhouses or apartments (88.0%), with a smaller proportion of standalone homes (12.0%).

 Frequently Asked Questions - Development